3 min read

 If the United States ultimately gains control or influence over these energy supplies, it could force market participants to operate within a system that continues to favor U.S.-dollar-based trade.

 If this conflict can be resolved quickly—potentially through the surrender of the IRGC—its inflationary impacts could be minimized.
-The United States could exert influence over another rogue oil-producing state, and global energy trade could be reshuffled to reinforce the U.S. dollar's central role.
+The United States could exert influence over another sanctioned oil-producing state, and global energy trade could be reshuffled to reinforce the U.S. dollar's central role.